 In some cases, a light leak will not cause a noticeable problem, but it will affect yield by causing the plants to grow a little spindly as they attempt to convert from vegetative growth to flowering growth time and time again.

 Eliminating light leaks is also a security measure for indoor horticulturists.
 Wherever exterior light can come into a growroom, light can escape back out.
-Aside from odor, a big tell-tale sign of an indoor garden’s location is the distinct glow of horticultural lighting.
+Aside from odor, a big tell-tale sign of an indoor grow’s location is the distinct glow of horticultural lighting.

-Light Tight with Air-cooled Reflectors
+Light Tight with Air-Cooled Reflectors

 Creating a light tight environment for a typical growroom is not all that difficult.
 However, when using air-cooled reflectors, getting the dark cycle to be completely pitch black is often a difficult task.